 - > Call the child's parent/carer (and where appropriate social worker) on the morning of the first day of unexplained absence to ascertain the reason.
 If the school cannot reach any of the child's emergency contacts, the school may contact other services, for example the police, if there is a genuine concern regarding the wellbeing of the child and the family. - > Call the parent on each day that the absence continues without explanation, to make sure proper safeguarding action is taken where necessary.
 If absence continues, the school will consider involving an education welfare officer - > In the event we are not able to contact you on the first day of your child's absence from school, we will continue with daily phone calls until contact has been made.
 On the third consecutive day of an unexplained absence, school will attempt to visit the main family residence to do a safe and well check.
-This may be sooner than the third day if there are specific concerns around safeguarding. - > Identify whether the absence is approved or not - > Identify the correct attendance code to use and input it as soon as the reason for absence is ascertained this will be no later than 5 working days after the session - > Invite you in to discuss the situation with a member of the senior management team if absences persist - > Refer the matter to the Education Support Services, Local Authority and/or Children's Services if attendance becomes a concern - > Report to child missing from education.
+This may be sooner than the third day if there are specific concerns around safeguarding.
+If we believe that we will not see the child for 10 days, in line with our safeguarding policy we will complete a safe and well check. - > Identify whether the absence is approved or not - > Identify the correct attendance code to use and input it as soon as the reason for absence is ascertained this will be no later than 5 working days after the session - > Invite you in to discuss the situation with a member of the senior management team if absences persist - > Refer the matter to the Education Support Services, Local Authority and/or Children's Services if attendance becomes a concern - > Report to child missing from education.